Debt payoff calculator

 Enter your debt details.

 Add your current balance, annual interest rate, monthly payment, and optional extra payment.
-The calculator will estimate your payoff timeline and show a month-by-month preview.
+The calculator will estimate your payoff timeline and explain what the result may mean.

 This is an educational estimate only.
 Your actual payoff can change based on fees, rate changes, payment timing, and lender rules.